alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ### Conversation Metadata (**OPTIONAL**)

+Conversation Metadata exists "outside" of messages and describes the conversationa context.
 Whether per-conversation metadata constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.

 ## Backdoor